galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ### Use a pre-defined backup machine

-To make sure the domain configuration is the same in both machines, this approach move the domain configuration to shared storage, Azure File NFS share.
+To make sure the domain configuration is the same in both machines, this approach move the domain configuration to shared storage, this sample uses Azure File NFS share.

 - [Create NFS share](#create-nfs-share)
 - [Mount NFS share to adminVM](#mount-nfs-share-to-adminvm)